-We currently have 110+ people on our waiting list for Taster sessions which is our way into the Club for people with no previous experience.† If you have rowed and sculled before then we'd love to hear from you.† Sadly if you have no experience, and are not yet on the waiting list, we are unlikely to be able to offer you a Taster session in 2021.† We have no paid staff for admin or coaching and the Club relies totally on volunteers who run the club alongside their own rowing, work and family lives.†
+If you have rowed and sculled or coxed before then do get in touch.
+We currently have 60+ people on our waiting list for Taster sessions which is our way into the Club for people with no previous experience.
+Taster sessions cost £80 per person.
+We have no paid staff for admin or coaching.
+The Club relies totally on volunteers who run it alongside their own rowing, work and family lives.

 Welcome to the Ardingly Rowing Club website.